Why You Should Visit

 Progress brought agriculture to the surrounding uplands, and summer haying of the marshlands provided critical forage for livestock.
 Soon, that livestock grazed the marsh itself, using the sand rises for shelter during the wet seasons, and the marsh proper as the water table slipped downward each summer.

 As the economy and culture modernized, the rich wetland wildlife habitats became viewed as unproductive.
 “Improvements” could reclaim the land for productive use.
 By the mid-19th century, the wetlands were drained.
 The Kankakee River was dredged and straightened.
 The infinite flocks of waterfowl were gone.
 The Aukiki had been tamed.

 Today, this preserve’s restored prairies and wetlands are drier than what you would have seen 300 years ago, but the sandy rises in front of you may well have looked much as they do today—islands of prairie grasses and scattered oaks surrounded by a sea of prairie and marshes.

 The Nature Conservancy’s restoration attempts to recreate a bit of that original wetland grandeur, where habitats of wetland, prairie and savanna mixed freely across the landscape.
 Please enjoy this piece of wildness returned to the Aukiki as you hike our 1.5-mile interpretive trail.

 A Unique Partnership

-Once every 2 - 5 years, the Conservancy prescribes burns in the Prairie Border's natural communities because we believe that fire is a fundamental tool in restoring and managing the prairie.
-Other conservation efforts go towards protecting and restoring the savanna and wetland areas as well as protecting viable populations of plants and animals found at the site.
+Once every 2-5 years, the Conservancy prescribes burns in the Prairie Border's natural communities because we believe that fire is a fundamental tool in restoring and managing the prairie.
+Other conservation efforts go toward protecting and restoring the savanna and wetland areas, as well as protecting viable populations of plants and animals found at the site.

 This work is done in partnership with Indiana Heritage Trust & Natural Resources Conservation Services.